Thursday, November 1, 2007

 If for some reason, the schools are not open on Monday, the Community Center will be offering child care from 9 am to 5 pm, which will be FREE OF CHARGE to our members.
 If the schools resume their normal scheduling, the Center will begin providing our planned Fall Session II classes as scheduled on Monday, October 29.
 Members can continue to sign up for classes throughout the first week of the session, and no programs will be cancelled during this time.
 Please note that all outdoor activities in the next few weeks will be curtailed in response to air quality standards.

 Also the Community Center will be offering FREE after-school programs for our members who are victims of the fire in Rancho Santa Fe.
-Please contact Lori Brockett, our Executive Director, at 756-2461 or by email at lbrockett@rsfcc.or g for information on receiving this service.
-In order for the Center to provide adequate staffing to provide our members with these importance services, please contact the Center at 858-756-2461.
+Please contact Lori Brockett, our Executive Director, at 756-2461 or by email at lbrockett@rsfcc.or

 The Rancho Santa Fe Community Center is also assisting the RSF Foundation in its mission to supply monetary donations and relief services to victims of the fire.
 The Center along with such community organizations such as the RSF Review, Kids Korps, the RSF School and the Village Church are coordinating their efforts through the RSF Foundation.
 Please go to the RSF Foundation website at www.rsffoundation.org for more information on the services that are being provided and how you can help.